 It’s Not You – It’s the Fill Valve

-Issues with your fill valve will leave you with a toilet that never stops running.
+In addition, issues with your fill valve will leave you with a toilet that never stops running.
 Before you rush out and buy a new toilet, try taking a closer look at the fill valve.
 This part monitors how full the tank fills after each flush.
 You can adjust the water level yourself, although most manufacturers indicate the ideal setting for each toilet.

 If the setting is too low, the tank will never fill up, and your toilet will always run.
 On the flip side, if you set the level too high, your toilet will most likely overflow, and that’s a surprise no one wants to discover.
 Before you play with fire – or water – and try to mess with the fill valve, it’s better to have a plumber adjust it for you.